 “[W]hat should we say to couples who spend years, or even decades, trying to have good sex without success?”

-Having a good sex life is not a matter of pulling a winning ticket in a cosmic sex lottery.
+Having a good sex life is not a matter of pulling a winning ticket in the cosmic sex lottery.
 If a couple is willing to work at it, and if they get good help, great sex will happen.
-Some will have more and better sex than others, but that is the way with everything.
+Some will have more and better sex than others, but that’s the way with everything.
 Most problems can be overcome easily, especially if dealt with quickly.
-Couples who “try for decades without success” usually do not seek real help for many, many years.
-That or one spouse is not really trying.
+Couples who “try for decades without success” usually don’t seek real help for many, many years.
+That, or one spouse is not really trying.
 We have talked to too many women who start having orgasms after 40 and couples who start having daily sex after 25 years of marriage to think great sex is beyond anyone’s reach.
 Even significant physical problems can be worked around.
 The only real obstacle is a spouse unwilling to work on it.
-Such unwillingness comes from shame, fear, or just giving up, and much of that can be addressed successfully if dealt with soon enough.
+Such unwillingness comes from shame, fear, or just giving up, much of which can be addressed successfully if dealt with soon enough.

 One of Pietka’s references is My virginity mistake by Jessica Ciencin Henriquez.
-The author says that not having sex before marriage “led to my divorce.”
-She says more or less, that she and her first husband were not sexually compatible.
-She ends by saying “But for me, I learned that sex is important enough not to wait.”
-Henriquez seems convinced that having sex with her first husband before they wed would have warned her it would not work out, and saved her a bad marriage.
+The author says not having sex before marriage “led to my divorce.”
+She says more or less, she and her first husband were not sexually compatible.
+She ends by saying “But for me, I learned sex is important enough not to wait.”
+Henriquez seems convinced having sex with her first husband before they wed would have warned her it wouldn’t work out, and saved her a bad marriage.
 Maybe that would have happened, but I have good reason to doubt it.
 We talk to plenty of women who fake sexual enjoyment before marriage because they think it will get better after they are married, or because they think having sex is necessary to get a man to marry them.
 We talk to both men and women who say sex was fine before they got married, but worse and worse since the wedding.
-For a number of reasons sex with someone before and after marriage is not the same, and that means you cannot test-drive someone sexually.
+For a number of reasons sex with someone before and after marriage is not the same, which means you can’t test-drive someone sexually.

 “Ultimately, putting sex in its proper place will encourage us to order God’s gifts in the same way that church tradition teaches the ordering of love.
 All things, including sex, must be loved to the degree that is proper to the thing in question, with nothing superseding the love of God.”